fanat503/Laplace-attention/README.md

     --outdir configs/ablations_200m --seeds 42 43 44
 ```

-Recommended ladder before any long run: `smoke` (10 steps) → `pilot` (1 000) → full pairs.
-Config discipline and value sanity are enforced by `validate_configs.py` and `audit_config_values.py`; the experimental plan is pre-registered in [`docs/EXPERIMENT_CARD.md`](HLA-v5/docs/EXPERIMENT_CARD.md).
+Recommended ladder before any long run: `smoke` (10 steps), then `pilot` (1000) and then full pairs.
+Config discipline and value sanity are enforced by `validate_configs.py` and `audit_config_values.py`; We pre-registered our experimental design on [`docs/EXPERIMENT_CARD.md`](HLA-v5/docs/EXPERIMENT_CARD.md).

 ## Why trust the comparison

-The methodology is designed so that cheating is structurally hard, and each guarantee is an executable test rather than a promise — 229 tests total ([protocol & threat model](HLA-v5/docs/STERILITY.md)):
+The methodology is designed so that cheating is hard, and each guarantee is an executable test rather than a promise — 229 tests ([protocol & threat model](HLA-v5/docs/STERILITY.md)):

-- **Same start** — shared backbone weights (tensor-equal, verified), HLA params zeroed, bit-exact logits at init;
+- **Same start** — shared backbone weights (tensor-equal), HLA params zeroed, bit-exact logits at init;
 - **Same size** — every mechanism module exists in the base too (α = 0, frozen, counted);
 - **Same data** — deterministic fixed-token pipeline, fingerprints, even sharding, sample-exact resume;
 - **Same knobs** — config validator rejects any undeclared difference; hyperparameters tuned on base only; HLA params excluded from weight decay (zero *is* their identity state);
 - **Measured honestly** — parameter-matched *and* FLOPs-matched pairs; mechanism compute overhead ~7% at 200M, reported.

-Training logs include interference metrics (does retrieval get cleaner while composition survives?), distractor-induction margins, saturation fractions, spectral ranks, and per-mechanism gradient norms — the paper's figures come from the CSV, not post-hoc analysis.
-Checkpoint-time causal probes (mechanism knockout, prefix-matching scores) are in [`src/eval.py`](HLA-v5/src/eval.py).
+Training logs record interference metrics (specifically, whether retrieval clarity improves while compositional capabilities are preserved), distractor induction margins, saturation fractions, spectral ranks, and per-mechanism gradient norms.
+Crucially, the figures presented in this paper are generated directly from these raw CSV logs rather than via post-hoc analysis.
+Checkpoint level causal probes, including mechanism knockouts and prefix matching scores, are documented in [`src/eval.py`](HLA-v5/src/eval.py).

 ## Repository layout